A zoning plan is a required part of master plans in Michigan

 Recent changes to Michigan statutes related to planning and zoning clarify the requirement for communities with an adopted zoning ordinance to also have an adopted “zoning plan.”

-The term “zoning ordinance” is well understood as a set of local regulations that detail the allowances and limitations of land uses and development in a community.
-Even the term “master plan” has become standard language in Michigan communities in reference to the public policy document that informs the zoning ordinance and guides land use change and public infrastructure investment over time.
+A zoning ordinance is well understood as a set of local regulations that detail the allowances and limitations of land uses and development in a community.
+Even the term master plan has become standard language in Michigan communities, in reference to the public policy document that informs the zoning ordinance and guides land use change and public infrastructure investment over time.

-A zoning plan can be a special plan element or a separate document adopted as part of the master plan.
+A zoning plan can be a specific plan element or chapter in the plan, or it can be a separate document or appendix adopted as part of the master plan.
 It must be stressed that the zoning plan is not the zoning ordinance.
 Technically, a zoning plan has been required of all municipalities with zoning since the adoption of the now-repealed Municipal Planning Act (PA 285 of 1931).
-It is true that a zoning plan’s contents and relation to the zoning ordinance have been clarified in the Michigan Planning Enabling Act and the Michigan Zoning Enabling Act (PA 110 of 2006, as amended).
-Specifically, the Michigan Zoning Enabling Act references that the zoning board (now the planning commission) shall file with the legislative body “…a zoning plan for the areas subject to zoning…” (MCL 125.3305(a)).
+The Michigan Planning Enabling Act and the Michigan Zoning Enabling Act (PA 110 of 2006, as amended) clarified a zoning plan’s contents and its relation to the zoning ordinance.
+Specifically, the Michigan Zoning Enabling Act references that the planning commission shall file with the legislative body “…a zoning plan for the areas subject to zoning…” (MCL 125.3305(a)).

-Again, the zoning plan should explain how the land use categories on the future land use map relate to the districts on the zoning map.
+Again, per the Michigan Planning Enabling Act, the zoning plan should explain “how the land use categories on the future land use map relate to the districts on the zoning map” (MCL 125.3833(2)(d)).
 Recall that the zoning map is a depiction of the present designation of zoning districts to parcels of land in the community.
 The future land use map, on the other hand, is a depiction of future (20 years or more) uses of land.
 Therefore, differences between the two maps are highly likely to exist and the differences between the land use categories on the future land use map and the zoning districts on the zoning map are to be explained in the text of the zoning plan.
-It might take a number of re-zonings over time to achieve the future depicted on the future land use map, or new zoning districts may need to be created, or zoning districts might need to be combined or eliminated altogether.
+It might take a number of re-zonings over time to achieve the future depicted on the future land use map, new zoning districts may need to be created, or zoning districts might need to be combined or eliminated altogether.
 Whatever the reason for the differences, they need to be clearly explained and that is accomplished through the zoning plan.